 Sunset over Istanbul - a breathtaking skyline

-In its early years it was operated by the Compagnie Internationale des Wagons Lits et des Grands Express Europeans, which wanted a hotel to accommodate passengers travelling from Paris to Istanbul on the Orient Express (more under “Legendary Stories”).
+In its early years it was operated by the Compagnie Internationale des Wagons Lits et des Grands Express Europeans, which needed a hotel to accommodate passengers travelling from Paris to Istanbul on the Orient Express (more under “Legendary Stories”).

 To the left you see two book covers.
 The top one takes you to the elegant and limited-edition leather bound version of the book, the lower one links you to the classic cloth bound version.